-The heavy weights vs. high repetition dilemma is a highly debated topic among female exercise enthusiasts and fitness professionals.
-The leg muscles are often the subject of this debate, but the concern that big, bulky muscles will destroy the legs' appearance is often based on misconceptions and misinformation.
-Because women tend to accumulate fat in their hips and thighs, the subject remains a hot topic.
+The heavy weights versus high repetition dilemma is a highly debated topic among female exercise enthusiasts and fitness professionals.
+The leg muscles are often the subject of this debate.
+The concern that big, bulky muscles will result from heavy lifting and destroy the legs' appearance is often based on misconceptions and misinformation.

 Spot the Myth

 The theory that high repetitions at a light weight is related to the spot reduction myth.
 Aerobic exercise and modified diet will reduce all over body fat, which will improve the legs' appearance.
 These tactics are the most effective at burning calories and putting you in a deficit, which leads to fat loss.
 Any tone in your leg muscles lies underneath fat -- until you lose it, all your efforts not going to be readily seen.